Connection in Family Systems

 What does connection mean in Family Constellations?

-Connection refers to emotional, relational, and systemic bonds within families and relationships that influence belonging, intimacy, trust, and emotional life.
+Connection refers to the emotional and relational bonds within families that influence belonging, trust, intimacy, and the way people relate to themselves and others.

 How can childhood experiences affect connection later in life?